mosip/documentation/docs/upgrade-platform.md

 This document outlines the necessary steps for upgrading the Platform from version 1.1.5.5-P1 to 1.2.0.1.

-## Step 1: Upgrade of necessary external services
+## Step 1: Upgrade of necessary services

 1. **Postgres**: